cg-gdsc/FAQ/Readme.md

 ## How to check AWS service expenses?

 - On AWS Console, go to 'Billing' and click "Cost Explorer" on the left.
 You can see your cost summary after choosing "Launch Cost Explorer".

+## what is the best input resolution?

+- I don't know.
+The default resolutions (1333x800) is likely too low.

+## I tried to load a checkpoint and continue training from there.
+The accuracy went to 100 percent and loss to nan.

+- Something went seriously wrong.
+Try to initialize from the weights instead of using the checkpoint functionality.
+Also post in the Data and AI Questions channel.
+Maybe some other team was able to solve this.

+## I tried to run the model with a higher resolution and got an out of memory error.

+- The g4dn instances have 16GB GPU-RAM.
+That should be sufficient for at least 2kx2k.
+Check that you reduced the number of workers in the config and the batch size.
+Also post in the Data and AI Questions channel.
+Maybe some other team can help you out.